IBM/ansible-power-aix-sap/docs/docsite/rst/install_saphostagent.rst

 Example Playbook
 ----------------

-You plan to install a new version (SAPHOSTAGENT50_50-20009388.SAR) of the SAP Host Agent on LPAR ibmaixserver01.mycorp.com.

-ibmaixserver01.mycorp.com has been defined in the inventory file as shown in the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>`.
+The example playbook is used to upgrade the SAP Host Agent to patch level 50 on several hosts.
+It is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>` exist in the current directory.
+The necessary SAP Host Agent archive (SAPHOSTAGENT50_50-20009388.SAR) must have been downloaded from the SAP Software Distribution Center and stored in directory /tmp/downloads_sar on each of the hosts.
+The SAPCAR executable is available from a previous version of the SAP Host Agent in directory /usr/sap/hostctrl/exe or has been downloaded from the SAP Software Distribution Center into the download directory /tmp/downloads_sapcar.
 The example playbook in the current directory is named install_saphostagent.yml and has the following contents:

 .. code:: yaml